 Terracing with Recycled Materials

-Terracing is a time-tested method that transforms steep slopes into a series of level platforms.
-These terraced steps reduce the slope angle and force of water runoff, preventing erosion and landslides.
+Terracing is a time-tested technique that shifts steep slopes in a series of level platforms.
+These terraced steps minimize slop angle and force of water runoff and minimize erosion and landslides.

 They also create additional planting areas, contributing to green spaces.

-While traditionally constructed with bricks or concrete, an eco-friendly twist can be added to terracing.
-This can be done with recyclable materials, such as repurposed wooden pallets, discarded tires filled with soil, or recycled plastic blocks.
+With conventionally made bricks or concrete, an eco-friendly twist is added for terracing.
+That can be done with recyclable materials such as repurposed wooden pallets, discarded tires filled with soil, or recycled plastic blocks.

 Final Thoughts